-• A reduction in the assumed future rate of superimposed inflation from 2.00% per annum to 1.50% per annum.
+- A reduction in the assumed future rate of superimposed inflation from 1.50% to 1.00% per annum; and - A reduction in the assumed average claim cost and legal cost assumptions, for both mesothelioma and non-mesothelioma claims.

-The following chart shows an analysis of the change in our liability assessment from 31 March 2021 to 31 March 2022 on a discounted basis.
+The following chart shows an analysis of the change in our liability assessment from 31 March 2023 to 31 March 2024 on a discounted basis.